danekf/web-socket-exploration/README.md

 <a name="Intro"></a>

-<p>As developers, we need to remain aware of the use cases and limitations of the communication protocols we use.
+<p>As developers, we need to remain aware of the use cases and limitations of the communication protocols we interact with.
 Each protocol will have its own pros/cons.
 Differences include, but are not limited to, how a protocol handles encoding, confirmation of receipt, error handling, flow control, queuing, etc...

-As web developpers we deal mostly with the client-server model.
-And we are most familiar with HTTP protocol.
-However there is another option that is favoured when a site requires specific features such as integrated chat.
+As web developers we deal mostly with the client-server model and are familiar with the HTTP protocol.
+However there is another option for protocol that is favoured when a site requires specific features that use real time data, such as live chats or data for a multiplayer game.
 That protocol is called Web Socket.

 This repository aims to explore web sockets on a high level through explanation and demonstration.